-The Office of the Associate Vice-President, Equity, Diversity, and Inclusion (EDI), in collaboration with Laurier’s EDI Self-Assessment Team (EDI-SAT) is putting out a call for three (3) undergraduate student representatives to become active members of the EDI-SAT Student Sub-Committee.
+The Office of the Associate Vice-President, Equity, Diversity, and Inclusion (EDI), in collaboration with Laurier’s EDI Self-Assessment Team (EDI-SAT) is putting out a call for one (1) Brantford undergraduate student representative to become an active member of the EDI-SAT Student Sub-Committee.

 The EDI-SAT drives forward activities of the two-year federal Dimensions Pilot Program at Laurier.
 Dimensions is jointly administered by the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council of Canada, and the Social Sciences and Humanities Research Council.
 The program objective is to foster transformational change within the research community at Canadian post-secondary institutions by identifying and eliminating obstacles and inequities.

 We are hoping to attract nominees who clearly understand and support the mission and aims of the EDI-SAT, who have the necessary time and skills, and who have the capacitates to support this initiative.
 To ensure that potential candidates are aware of the expectations in this role on the SPC-EDI Student Sub-Committee, a brief description of the position and associated duties and responsibilities are provided below.

 Candidates will be nominated by their representative student union bodies (WLSU) and selected/invited by the Office of the Vice President: Equity, Diversity, and Inclusion based on their ability to support the Sub-Committees mandate.